opsone-ch/documentation/www/services/websites/index.md

     "type":        "html"
 ```

-** Hint: ** other types on request (node.js, ruby etc.)
+** Hint: ** If you need a type not mentioned here yet, do not hesitate to contact us.

 ## Delete website

-At the moment you have to contact our [Support](/support/index.md) to delete a hosting.
-Later, we will provide a solution to delete it over hiera.

----
+TODO

 ## Environments